11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 Children’s Education

-• Do they have a college fund or savings establish for your kids (or plans to establish one in the future)
+• Do they have a college fund or savings established for your kids (or plans to establish one in the future)

 • How does your partner feel about paying tuition for elementary or secondary school?